1

 What does an EHR analyst do?

-An EHR data analyst is responsible for managing and analyzing electronic health record data to support clinical and administrative decision-making.
+An EHR data analyst is responsible for managing, analyzing, and interpreting electronic health record data to support clinical and administrative decision-making.
 They often work with data management tools, ensure data accuracy, and may assist in optimizing EHR systems for better healthcare delivery.
+Strong analytical skills and knowledge of healthcare data standards are essential for this role.

 What are the key skills and qualifications needed to thrive as an EHR Data Analyst, and why are they important?